Do I Need an EPC When Selling My Home?

-An EPC is an Energy Performance Certificate which provides potential buyers and tenants with an indication of the energy efficiency of a property.
-The certificate contains information about the property’s typical energy costs and will recommend ways to reduce energy use to make the property more energy efficient.
+An EPC is an Energy Performance Certificate that provides potential buyers and tenants with an indication of the energy efficiency of a property.
+The certificate contains information about the property’s typical energy costs and will recommend ways to reduce energy use to make the property more energy-efficient.

 The Energy Savings Trust estimates that following the recommendations in an Energy Performance Certificate, an average of £300 a year can be saved in fuel bills.